 The game comes into its own when you start switching characters, though.
 As the battle progresses, you can tag in another fighter from your team.
 With them, you can perform an air combo with the character you’re switching in if you time it right, breaking your opponent’s posture and leaving them vulnerable to attack.

 Backing up the team-based battles is an excellent roster of 48 characters.features all 36 characters from the base game, including Chris Redfield, Iron Man, Viewtiful Joe, and Deadpool, as well as 12 new characters.
 Those include Ghost Rider, Rocket Raccoon, Frank West, Nemesis, and Phoenix Wright.

 BlazBlue: Cross Tag Battle is a spin-off from the BlazBlue series, developed by Arc System Works.
 Instead of just featuring BlazBlue characters, Cross Tag Battle features characters from four different franchises: BlazBlue, Persona 4, Under Night In-Bitch, and RWBY.

-If you’re looking for a competitive, balanced fighting game, MUGEN is not for you.
-Built entirely by the community and distributed for free, MUGEN comes in various shapes and sizes.
+Keep in mind that MUGEN doesn’t provide the fierce competition and well-rounded fighting match experience that you would expect from a paid game.
+What you will get with MUGEN is a game created by the people for the people that you can access at no additional cost with a little something for everyone.
 The customization is the best part of the game, as you’ll gladly entertain yourself for hours falling down the internet’s rabbit hole in search of the quirkiest pair of fight contenders.